 Adolescent Online Safety: A Matter of Risk Prevention or Risk Resilience?

 Wed, April 24th from 3:30 – 4:30 p.m.

-Pamela Wisniewski, PhD, Assistant Professor of Computer Science at the University of Central Florida will be presenting about adolescent exposure and responses to online risks.
-More details and registration link to follow.
+In this talk, Pamela Wisniewski, Assistant Professor in the College of Engineering and Computer Science at the University of Central Florida, will present her research regarding new approaches to empowering teens to more effectively protect themselves from online risks.
+More details and registration info are here.

 More to come!